M66B/FairEmail/docs/FAQ-es-rES.md

 ## Autorizando cuentas

-In most cases, the quick setup wizard will be able to automatically identify the correct configuration.
+En la mayoría de los casos, el asistente de configuración rápida podrá identificar automáticamente la configuración correcta.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+Si el asistente de configuración rápida falla, necesitará configurar manualmente una cuenta (para recibir correo electrónico) y una identidad (para enviar correo electrónico).
 For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.